Cryptkeeper/lightorama-protocol/README.md

 This example results in a linear brightness curve.
 Some program implementations, such as xLights, may use a [custom curve](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L66).
 The brightness curve's behavior is up to the developer and is not restricted by the hardware beyond the previously specified min/max values.

 ### Durations
-Durations are encoded in a unique [2]byte format.
+Durations are encoded in a unique `[2]byte` format.
 The method for encoding into this format has been derived from the assumption that durations have a minimum value of 0.1s and a maximum of 25s (as offered by the LOR Hardware Utility).

-While the LOR Hardware Utility only offers durations in increments by 0.1s (10 FPS), the encoding format does allow (while variable) additional precision however your mileage will vary depending on its usage.
+While the LOR Hardware Utility only offers durations in increments by 0.1s, the encoding format does allow (while variable) additional precision however your mileage will vary depending on its usage.

+#### Encoding
 Before being encoded, the value must be scaled.
 The scale used is exponential*ish* and offers higher precision for lower value durations.
-For example, the delta of the scaled values of 0.1s and 0.2s is 231.8x larger than the delta between the scaled values of 2.1s and 2.2s.
+For example, the delta of the scaled values of 0.1s and 0.2s is 232x larger than the delta between the scaled values of 2.1s and 2.2s.

 Given `timeSeconds` as a duration in seconds (such as 0.1s or 5s), you can calculate its scaled value as: